SkroxiousDM/SkroxiousDM/docs/7.House_rules/Skill_Proficiency.md

 ## EXPERTISE
 Expertise lets you add twice your proficiency bonus.
 Expertise can be obtained in skills, tools, and saving throws.
 ## SPECIALISATION
-Specialization grants both *expertise* and a "reliable talent" feature in which your die roll is always replaced by your character level if the roll is lower.
+You have refined your chosen skill until it approaches perfection.
+Specialization grants both *Expertise* and whenever you make a check fot that skill or tool, you can treat a d20 roll of less than your character level .
 Specialization can be obtained in skills, and tools.

 # Skill Advancement
 At levels 3, 5, 8, and 10, characters can choose one weapon, tool, language or skill.